AurelienGauffre/Fingerprint/README.md

-NB : This project was imported from Gitlab once it was finished and was made with 3 other contributors.
+NB : This project was imported from Gitlab once it was finished and was made with 3 other contributors : Célestine Angla, Perrine Chassat and Lucas Etourneau.

 # fingerprint 👆
 The aim of this project is to find mathematical filters and models which best simulate artefacts that could occur during the fingerprint acquisition.